slavivt/symfony-docker/README.md

 ```

 ### Docker
-Docker compose can is configured with composer.yaml file.
-It can be overriden with composer.override.yaml file.
+Docker compose is configured with compose.yaml file.
+It can be overriden with compose.override.yaml file.
 By default docker compose use prod build.
 If you want to use the dev build you have to add composer.override.yaml with following content:
 ```
 services: